wangzz2019/javajnrcall/README.md

 ## How to Run
   * Compile
     * `mvn install -Dmaven.test.skip=true`
-  * Run
-    We don't use dd-java-agent.jar file in this sample code
+  * Run (We don't use dd-java-agent.jar file in this sample code)
-    * `java -jar java2cpp-0.0.1-SNAPSHOT.jar`
+    * `java -jar java -jar ./target/java2cpp-0.0.1-SNAPSHOT.jar`
   * Access your app.
     * Send GET request to `http://YOUR_SERVER_ADDRESS:8000/test`